SPRING AND TERMITES: HOW ARE THEY RELATED?

 Sentricon: “Death to the Queen!”

 Sentricon is a safe and effective way to control termites around your home.
-It is a process by which stations are placed strategically around your house in order to lessen the threat of termites.
-It eliminates the need to pump hundreds of gallons of insecticide into the ground, therefore making it environmentally friendly.
-In addition, it is safe for children and pets to be around.
+It is a process by which stations are placed strategically around your house to lessen termites’ threat.
+It eliminates the need to pump hundreds of gallons of insecticide into the ground, making it environmentally friendly.
+Also, it is safe for children and pets to be around.
 And, the biggest advantage…SENTRICON WORKS!

 Board Certified Entomologist